Halle Foundation/AICGS Internships

-- Involve interns in ongoing AICGS projects and events of the three program areas: Geoeconomics, Foreign & Domestic Policy, and Society, Culture & Politics
+- Involve interns in ongoing AICGS projects and events within the three program areas: Geoeconomics, Foreign & Security Policy, and Society, Culture & Politics.

 - Provide opportunities for participation in similar events in Washington, DC, organized by other policy institutions or think tanks.

-- Researching and identifying potential partnerships between the Institute and private firms
+- Identify potential partnerships between the Institute and private firms and grant-giving organizations.

-Interns will be evaluated at the mid-point and at the end of their internship and will be asked to provide AICGS with an evaluation of the internship program and their experience at AICGS.
+Interns will be evaluated at the mid-point and at the end of their internship.

 Duration and Application Deadlines

-Interns are expected to work between 20 and 35 hours a week during the following cycles:
+Halle/AICGS interns are expected to work 28 hours per week during the following cycles:

 Spring: January-May.
 Application deadline is October 1

-To apply, send your resume, cover letter (outlining applicant’s reason for applying for the internship and his/her availability), and two writing samples (in English, no more than four pages each) via e-mail to:
+To apply, send your resume, cover letter, two writing samples (in English, no more than four pages each), and one letter of recommendation via e-mail to: